 Environmental Impact: A Closer Look

 Battery production for electric vehicles involves extracting minerals such as lithium, cobalt, and nickel, which can lead to environmental degradation, water pollution, and habitat destruction.
-The process of mining these resources and the energy-intensive operations associated with battery manufacturing raise concerns about the sustainability of electric cars.
+The process of mining these resources and the energy-intensive operations associated with battery manufacturing raises concerns about the sustainability of electric cars.
 Additionally, the disposal and recycling of batteries pose challenges that the industry is currently addressing.
 Adopting more sustainable extraction methods and improving battery recycling technologies are critical to minimizing negative impacts.

 Moreover, the automotive industry is making strides towards promoting sustainability across both segments.
 Many car manufacturers are investing in renewable energy sources for their production processes, aiming to reduce the overall carbon footprint of their operations.
 Initiatives towards generating cleaner fuels and enhancing fuel efficiency in gas vehicles are also underway, highlighting the industry’s commitment to a more sustainable future.